 When I busted out of the corner of the park onto the street, I was a block north of my house and it was gone.
 I pedaled like a mad man one block west, then turned back south on the same road that lead back down past the house.

 I slid around the corner of the alley, went the half block to my house, and pedaled furiously right up to the large concrete steps leading up to the back door.

 I have never seen the thing again, but have thought about it thousands of times.
-I've even written about it numerous times, and people have read it with varying degrees of believability.
+I've even written about it numerous times, and people have read my story with varying degrees of believability.
 But, I don't care!
 I know what I saw, and what happened that night.
 I do know this: I sure stayed clear of that place ever since.

 On the way out of town we drove by our house on Whitley Ave, both front and back.
 I paid special attention to the 'haunted' house across the street, and all the jungle has been removed.
 The house has been restored and looks quite nice.
 But, I can guarantee you this: You could not give me that house, nor pay me enough money to live there!!

 What was it?
 I wish I knew.
 Would I want to go through that experience again?
 Not on your life.
 But, now, I would stand my ground and rebuke the thing in the all powerful name of Jesus!!!
 You know why?
-Cuz I'm too old to run, too fragile to fight, my .45 wouldn't hurt it and I can't pedal that fast no more!!
+Cuz I'm too old to run, too fragile to fight, and my trusty dusty XD45 I now carry wouldn't hurt it AND I can't pedal that fast no more!!(grin)